SFDO-Tooling/CumulusCI/docs/unpackaged.rst

     </CustomObject>

 Note that only the reference to the NPSP field ``Number_of_Household_Members__c`` is tokenized.
 (This field is called ``npsp__Number_of_Household_Members__c`` when installed as part of the managed package).
 References to NPSP's own managed package dependency, ``npo02``, are not tokenized, because this metadata is always namespaced when installed.

+  The resolution of component references in namespaced scratch orgs and in managed installations of the same metadaat are not identical.
+Metadata that is tokenized and can deploy cleanly in a namespaced scratch org may fail in a managed context.

 Capture Unpackaged Metadata
 ---------------------------